- Gareth Edwards

 Much like Monsters, Edwards saves his creature money shots until the awe-inspiring finale.
 During the middle of the film, when we’re most desperate to get a good look at the kaiju, the director toys with his audience by savoring Spielbergian moments in true Jurassic Park form.
 The first major battle between M.U.T.O. and Godzilla is glimpsed on a television newscast watched with wonder by Ford’s son (Carson Bolde).
 Another scene shows the water recoiling from the Hawaiian shoreline as Godzilla emerges from the sea, this caught by a young girl who notices before anyone else.
 On the Golden Gate Bridge, a school bus driver wipes the fog away to spy Godzilla rising from the bay.
 However Spielberg-inspired these individual shots may be, and however much they suggest the focus of Godzilla is human more than monster, the human characters, though portrayed by an incredibly interesting ensemble, prove so uninteresting that the long delay in the monster showdown does the film a disservice.

-Then again, the last 30 minutes of Godzilla are so marvelously exciting that by this point the dull humans, and the film’s generally slow-build, are secondary to the pure blockbuster showmanship anyway.
+Then again, the last 30 minutes of Godzilla are so marvelously exciting that by this point, the dull humans, and the film’s generally slow-build, are secondary to the pure blockbuster showmanship anyway.
 Several larger-than-life scenes are also elegant and indescribably perfect: an electromagnetic pulse forces jets to fall from the clouds; airliners explode in a domino-effect cascade on a Hawaiian tarmac; paratroopers descend into the monsters’ battle, their fall ominously set to Alexandre Desplat’s score (which borrows a haunting riff from 2001: A Space Odyssey for this scene).
-None are more exhilarating than the final confrontation between Godzilla and a M.U.T.O. pair, a sequence that will undoubtedly incite cheers by the end.
+None is more exhilarating than the final confrontation between Godzilla and a M.U.T.O. pair, a sequence that will undoubtedly incite cheers by the end.
 All of these moments are gorgeously realized in top-notch CGI and set in Edwards’ color palate of muted browns and grays to reflect the film’s overall humorless tone.
-To be sure, the level of seriousness maintained by Godzilla is admirable, giving the production a respectability no Godzilla film has had since Honda’s original.
-But the film’s lasting impact, or lack thereof, resides on the human characters and their shortage of interesting qualities.
+To be sure, the level of seriousness maintained by Godzilla is admirable, giving the production respectability no Godzilla film has had since Honda’s original.
+But the film’s lasting impact, or lack thereof, resides in the human characters and their shortage of interesting qualities.